Real People Stories – Kristina

 Christina’s advice to patients and their loved ones:

 1. Find your HPV-certified doctor.
 There is no need to panic.
-It is better to find a doctor you trust who can completely shift responsibility for yourself and your health to him.
+Finding a doctor you trust who can completely shift responsibility for yourself and your health to him is better.
 I have such a doctor, and I am incredibly grateful to him.

 Remember that you are not alone.
 Countless women have walked this path and are standing with you in CA125 spirit.
 Lean on your HPV support system- family, friends, or fellow survivors.
 Sharing your experiences, fears, and victories can provide immense comfort and strength.